-A Pareto plot displays both the frequency of occurrence, and the cumulative percentage of the total number of occurrences of level of a category variable.
-It draws its name from an Italian economist, but J. M. Juran is credited with being the first to apply it to industrial problems.
+A Pareto chart draws its name from an Italian economist, but J. M. Juran is credited with being the first to apply it to industrial problems.

-The purpose of the Pareto chart is to highlight the most important among a (typically large) set of factors.
-The causes that should be investigated (e. g., nonconforming items) are listed and percentages assigned to each one so that the total is 100 %.
-The percentages are then used to construct the diagram that is essentially a bar or pie chart.
-Pareto analysis uses the ranking of causes to determine which of them should be pursued first.
+The causes that should be investigated (e. g. nonconforming items) are listed and percentages assigned to each one so that the total is 100 %.
+The percentages are then used to construct the diagram that is essentially a sorted bar chart and the associated cumulative curve.
+Pareto analysis uses the ranking causes to determine which of them should be pursued first.

 Pareto chart in XLSTAT